-As we have already known the advantages of building an eCommerce store with WooCommerce plugin.
+As we have already known the advantages of building an eCommerce store with the WooCommerce plugin.
 Here I have come up with payment gateway plugins for your WordPress site.
 That’s not it.
 I am also going to share a few tips for choosing the best fit for your store.

 How to pick the best payment gateway?